Analogical Reasoning (in Strategy)

 Open questions

-• Open question whether LLMs can serve as effective analogy-generation tools for strategy work — the jagged-frontier suggests they may be especially good at the rhetorical role and potentially weaker at the generative/causal role.
+• Open question whether LLMs can serve as effective analogy-generation tools — the jagged-frontier suggests they may be good at the rhetorical role and weaker at the generative/causal role, and Guilbeault argues their statistical-optimization approach is structurally weak at exactly the leaping/insight that analogy enables.